godotengine/godot-docs/classes/class_control.rst

 - void **release_focus** **(** **)**

-Give up the focus, no other control will be able to receive keyboard input.
+Give up the focus.
+No other control will be able to receive keyboard input.

 .. _class_Control_set_anchor: